 He had weeks.

-He intended to use them precisely.
+He meant to use them right.

-That distinction was not lost on him.
+That gap wasn't lost on him.

-"My father is evaluating."
+"My father is studying."

-"The window for evaluation is narrowing."
+"The window for studying is closing."

-"That's a significant claim," Ferrath said.
+"That's a big claim," Ferrath said.

-"You've had these for how long."
+"You've had these how long."

-"Long enough to check them twice."
+"Long enough to run them twice."

 "And you're bringing them to me."

-The room was quiet for a moment.
+The room sat quiet a moment.

 Ferrath picked up the sheets.